 This Guaranty shall in all respects be governed by, and construed in accordance with, the law of the State of New York, without regard to principles of conflicts of laws.
 This Guaranty shall be binding upon Guarantor, its successors and assigns and inure to the benefit of and be enforceable by Counterparty, its successors and assigns.
 The Guaranty embodies the entire agreement and understanding between Guarantor and Counterparty and supersedes all prior agreements and understandings relating to the subject matter hereof.
 The headings in this Guaranty are for purposes of reference only, and shall not affect the meaning hereof.
 Time is of the essence of this Guaranty.
 The remedies provided to the Counterparty in this Guaranty are cumulative and not exclusive of any other remedies provided by law.

-If the Guarantor and/or Counterparty submit any issue or controversy relating to any Transaction for resolution by binding arbitration, then the resolution of any issue or controversy relating to the interpretation or applicability of this Guaranty may be submitted for resolution in such arbitral proceedings and all provisions relating to such arbitration shall apply to this guaranty as fully as to the Transaction.

 Words importing the singular number hereunder shall include the plural number and vice versa and any pronouns used herein shall be deemed to cover all genders.
 The term "person" as used herein means any individual, corporation, partnership, joint venture, association, joint-stock company, trust, unincorporated association, or government (or any agency or political subdivision thereof).

 Wherever possible, any provision in this Guaranty which is prohibited or unenforceable in any jurisdiction shall, as to such jurisdiction, be ineffective only to the extent of such prohibition or unenforceability without invalidating the remaining provisions hereof, and any such prohibition or unenforceability in any one jurisdiction shall not invalidate or render unenforceable such provision in any other jurisdiction.

-IN WITNESS WHEREOF, the Guarantor has delivered this Guaranty on October ___, 2000, but it is effective as of the date first above written.
+IN WITNESS WHEREOF, the Guarantor has delivered this Guaranty on __________ ___, 2000, but it is effective as of the date first above written.

 ENRON CORP.